httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

    digest-algorithm = token
 ~~~

-The BNF for "parameter" is as is used in [RFC7230].
-All digest-algorithm values
+The BNF for "parameter" is defined in Section 4.4.1.4 of
-are case-insensitive.
+[I-D.ietf-httpbis-semantics].
+All digest-algorithm values are case-insensitive.

 The Internet Assigned Numbers Authority (IANA) acts as a registry for
 digest-algorithm values.